saeri-ims/omero-docker-compose/scripts_documentation.md

 ![](https://github.com/saeri-ims/omero-docker-compose/blob/master/scripts_documentation/pictures/metadata_table_format.png)

-NOTE:
+**NOTE:**
-the text in column "B" requires to be in one row.
+In the csv file, the text in column "B" requires to be in one row.
 Text on multiple rows will not be accepted and the script will return a mistake.

 The resulting csv import is displayed here below